 If you’ve got a couple of half marathons under your belt and now you want to push yourself further, this is the training guide for you.
 Over 18 weeks, you’ll build your strength, speed and endurance to hit a new personal best.

 Everyone is an individual and your base level of fitness may vary.
-For those who already have been doing some running, this general program should give you increased speed and endurance so that you can push to the next level!
+For those who already have been doing some running, this general program should give you the extra speed and endurance to take your performance to the next level.

 Training days explained

-Long runs: The key to the guide is the long run on weekends, which ranges from 10km to 32km.
+Long run: The key to the guide is the long run on weekends, which ranges from 10 km to 32 km.
 Consistency and quality is the goal of these long runs – run at a comfortable pace, find your rhythm and enjoy building your endurance.

 Run slow: Do your long runs at a comfortable pace, one that would allow you to converse with a training partner, at least during the beginning of the run.
 If you finish the long run at a pace significantly slower than your early pace, you need to start much slower.
 It’s better to run too slow during these long runs, than too fast, the purpose is covering the prescribed distance.